-Yelp is one of those online directories that tends to get a bad reputation with small business owners due to the unfair and potentially biased reviews that customers tend to leave on the website.
-However, Yelp has the potential to help your business to soar to new heights in terms of traffic, so it is important that you use it to your advantage.
+Yelp is one of those online directories that can get a bad reputation with small business owners due to how reviews are posted on the site - some reviews will show, and some will not - even if they are legit.
+However, Yelp is quickly becoming a top resource for mobile search.
+That said, Yelp has the potential to help your business to soar to new heights in terms of traffic, so it is important that you use it to your advantage.
 This means you need to claim your listing and get your business added to the directory by visiting biz.yelp.com.
 But, once you do this, make sure to spend some quality time on the site monitoring your page so that you can address any concerns or problems with your customers.
+Link: biz.yelp.com

 Trying to keep up with just these five online directories can be time-consuming, then when you try to throw in all the other ones on top of them - well, that can be overwhelming.
 Luckily, you can hand over the reins to us here at WebDetail.
 We can claim the listings for you, keep them updated and even monitor your reviews and feedback.
-For more information on how we can help, call us today!
+We actually maintain over 75 online directories and business listings for you!
+For more information on how we can help, call or email us today!

 Helpful hint: you can see how (or if) your business is currently listed wihtin the major directories.
 Click here for a free business directory scan.